 The Blessed One said: "Bhaishajya-séna, listen.
 You should see that these sentient beings who say, 'The young sentient beings are not able to realize emptiness directly,' are young sentient beings."

-And those sentient beings said: "Venerable Blessed One, we are young sentient beings.
-Venerable Sugata, we are young sentient beings."
+And those sentient beings said: "Venerable Blessed One, we are young sentient beings."

-The Blessed One said, "These sentient beings comprehend the world directly, but now, display the measure of the world from your own bodies."
+The Blessed One said, "These sentient beings comprehend the world directly, but now, display the measure of the world from your own bodies"